 How to Include Laboratory Skills on Your Resume

 As you prepare to enter the workforce, it can be challenging to determine what skills you should include on your resume.
-While everything might seem important, studies show that employers only spend six to seven seconds looking at a candidate's resume before deciding.
+While everything might seem important, studies show that employers only about seven seconds looking at a candidate's resume before deciding.

 For scientific academics searching for a job, some factors to consider putting on your resume include: